mbukh/SandwiCheck/README.md

 #### Ideas:

+-   rules : only parents can see children data (database rule && api check)
+-   [x] sandwich creation to localStorage to save it after registration / login
+-   [ ] suggesting new ingredients / adding notes to the sandwiches (up to 50 characters)
 -   lunch box ads
 -   catering ads
--   rules : only parents can see children data (database rule && api check)
--   sandwich creation to localStorage to save it after registration / login

 #### Scripts